 - Employee defective work equipment claims

 - The steps to take after a faulty equipment accident

-- Time limits on defective work equipment claims
+- Time limits on defective workplace equipment claims

 - The severity of your injury

-- The long-term impact of defective work equipment accidents
+- The long-term impact of defective equipment at work accidents

 - What damages can I claim for when making a defective work equipment injury claim?

-- No win no fee defective work equipment injury claims
+- No win no fee defective equipment injury claims

 - Why choose Accident Claims UK

 If you could prove that defective equipment caused you to suffer an injury at work, you could be eligible to claim compensation for your injuries.
 Employers have a legal duty to ensure work equipment is safe to use. if they don’t, and you sustain injuries as a result, you could have a valid claim.